AAI Designation: The Certification You Need

 - Associate in Commercial Underwriter (AU)

-These designations also enable insurance producers to enhance their technical skills and prepare for the constantly evolving insurance industry.
+Furthermore, these designations also enable insurance producers to enhance their technical skills and prepare for the constantly evolving insurance industry.

 Your career as an insurance agent may be going great, but there are some key benefits from acquiring an AAI designation.
 The insurance industry is highly competitive, so it is good to keep yourself updated with new programs and courses.
 Also, the designation program is designed to create highly knowledgeable and technically skilled agents, who are fit to evaluate risks and provide tailored policies to their clients.